Basic Quantum Algorithms: Non-economical circuit of Grover's algorithm

 \section{Non-economical circuit of Grover's algorithm}

 The goal of this Section is to find the circuit that implements the Grover operator using our understanding of implementing Boolean functions.
-The circuit initially uses more qubits than needed, but we will later demonstrate how to achieve a more resource-efficient version of the circuit.
+The circuit initially uses more qubits than needed, but we will later demonstrate how to obtain a more resource-efficient version of it.

 To obtain the circuit, we have to do an algebraic manipulation with the expression of the Grover matrix $\big(2\, \ket{\textrm{d}}\bra{\textrm{d}} - I_N\big)$.
 Note that

 where $\ket{0}$ is in the decimal notation and $H^{\otimes n}=H\otimes\dots \otimes H$.
 Transposing the above equation, we obtain